 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1.

-The Dialog Token field
+The Long Timestamp & Sound Dialog Token fieldis defined in Figure 9-1023a and contains the Long Timestamp subfield and the Sounding Dialog Token Number subfield. (#3277, #3278)